Reconstruction of Random Geometric Graphs: Breaking the Omega(r) distortion barrier: Distance Estimation: Breaking the barrier

 \subsection{Estimating long-range distances}

 Next we show a fairly tight relationship between geometric and topological distance for all pairs of vertices, including distant ones.
 This is a slightly sharper version of~\cite[Thm 1.1]{diaz2016relation}.
 The main difference in the proof is that, where before, a short path between two given vertices is found by finding vertices close to a straight line between the endpoints, our proof instead analyzes a greedy algorithm generating a path that may deviate further from the straight line.
+We start with the following geometrical lemma.